OAS CAHPS 101: What hospital outpatient departments and ambulatory surgical centers need to know

 By quantifying patient experience, OAS CAHPS provides organizations with tangible insights regarding opportunities for improvement.
 As these surveys are focused explicitly on critical healthcare aspects, as opposed to amenities, your team can generate a clear and targeted understanding of specific gaps in care.

-Whether your organization already conducts OAS CAHPS or you’re just considering implementing this survey, it’s important to know what’s expected.
-This includes discussing reporting periods, annual survey volume requirements, administration modes, and partnering with a verified survey vendor when considering implementing OAS CAHPS.
+Whether your organization already conducts OAS CAHPS or you’re just considering implementing this survey, it’s important to know what’s expected once it becomes mandatory in the upcoming years.
+This includes discussing reporting periods, annual survey volume requirements, administration modes, and partnering with a verified survey vendor, such as Press Ganey, when implementing OAS CAHPS.

-Read more on our CAHPS surveys and Regulatory offerings or speak with an expert about how your organization can begin assessing patient experience in line with these CMS standards.
+Read more on our CAHPS surveys and regulatory offerings or speak with a CAHPS survey expert about how your organization can begin assessing patient experience in line with these CMS standards.